SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_veml6035/readme.md

 ### Pin Configuration

 - The sensor is internally connected on SiWG917 Dev kit board on ULP_I2C.
-- However, to use this sensor driver on Custom boards, following pins are supported based on the instance selected in UC.
+- However, to use this sensor driver on Custom boards, the following pins are supported based on the instance selected in UC.

 **I2C0:**